adhiluphanna/deliciousrecipeh/content/post/972-easiest-way-to-make-speedy-mike-and-39-s-drunken-shrimp-cocktails.md

 1. Get  ● For The Equipment
 1. Prepare  Colorful Cocktail Spears
 1. Prepare  Colorful Cocktail Stirs
-1. Take Glasses [with lime rim edges &amp; dipped in salt or tabasco salt]
+1. Take Glasses [with lime rim edges & dipped in salt or tabasco salt]